-Telehealth should be simple: a quick visit, a faster diagnosis, fewer people putting off care.
-Yet when it comes time to get paid, “simple” often turns into denials, surprise bills, and a frustrating back-and-forth between employees, providers, and the plan.
+Telehealth should be simple.
+A quick visit, a faster diagnosis, fewer patients putting off care.
+But getting paid?
+That's when 'simple' turns into denials, surprise bills, and a frustrating back-and-forth between employees, providers, and the plan.

 Most telehealth billing articles lean on a familiar checklist—pick the right CPT code, add a telehealth modifier, choose POS 02 or 10, document consent—and call it a day.
 That advice isn't wrong.
 It's just incomplete.

-The part that rarely gets said out loud is this: telehealth billing problems are usually benefits and claims-routing problems, not clinical problems.
-Plenty of telehealth claims are coded correctly and still fail because they traveled through the wrong administrative pathway-wrong network, wrong billing entity, wrong plan configuration, or the wrong “version” of telehealth your carrier/TPA expects.
+Here's what rarely gets said aloud: telehealth billing problems are usually benefits and claims-routing problems, not clinical problems.
+Plenty of telehealth claims are coded correctly.
+They still fail.
+Why?
+Because they traveled through the wrong administrative pathway—wrong network, wrong billing entity, wrong plan configuration, or the wrong "version" of telehealth your carrier/TPA expects.

 Telehealth billing is really a routing decision